suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 **Step-3**

-Let's use the `Control_TLOC_Down` alarm tag to get all the Control TLOC Down alarms in the Overlay fabric.
+Let's use the `Control_TLOC_Down` alarm tag to get all the Control TLOC Down alarms in the Overlay fabric for last 24 hours

 Run the script `py -3.7 alarms_apis.py list-alarms --alarm_tag Control_TLOC_Down`